 - Bake a round cake.
 (Follow cooling directions.
 The cake comes out best cool but not cooled overnight in the pan, so remove it from the pan after the recommended cooling time for optimal results.)

 - Cut 1/4 from the top.

 - Cut the top curve off.

-- Flip it over and use it is a guide to cut the bottom curve off of the cake.
+- Flip it over and use it as a guide to cut the bottom curve off of the cake.

 - Flip it back over and put it against the bottom with the point down.

-- Trim the curves from top points (does not need to be perfect).
+- Trim the curves from the top points (it does not need to be perfect).